 The Foundation is a private nonprofit organization that reports its financial results under Financial Accounting Standards Board (FASB) Statements.
 Most significant to the Foundation's operations and reporting model is FASB Accounting Standards Codification 958-205, Presentation of Financial Statements for Not-For-Profit Entities.
 As such, certain revenue recognition criteria and presentation differ from GASB revenue recognition criteria and presentation.
-No modifications have been made to the Foundation's financial information in the College's financial reporting entity for these differences; however, significant note disclosures (see Component Unit Note within Note 1) to the Foundation's financial statements.
+No modifications have been made to the Foundation's financial information in the College's financial reporting entity for these differences; however, significant note disclosures (see Component Unit Note within Note 1) to the Foundation's financial statements have been incorporated into the College's notes to the financial statements.